DUNE/dune-tms/docs/width_scan.md

   view balance;
 - truth primary muons touching the TMS: a stable denominator for a fixed input.

-The stage tables use a physics-facing denominator: primary muons that both start in the ND-LAr fiducial volume and touch the TMS fiducial volume.
+The stage tables use a physics-facing denominator: primary muons whose actual `Truth_Spill.BirthPosition` is inside the configured ND-LAr fiducial box and that touch the TMS fiducial volume.
+The scan deliberately does not use the `LArFiducialStart` output branch for this selection.
 A muon is reconstructed at a stage only when it is the leading truth-energy contributor to at least one candidate at that stage; the denominator is counted once per spill, not once per time slice.
 Completeness and cleanliness are averaged over those target-muon candidates.